10am–7pm for prep and clean up. Food is served 1–5pm.

 Please help the less fortunate and feel really good about yourself.

 Peace and Love,

 We work out of the basement of St. Paul’s Church.
 When you arrive, you can go to the kitchen and ask someone in an apron what needs to be done.
-You could also ask for Kathleen who runs the kitchen, but anyone can help.
+You could ask for Ian or Kathleen who run the kitchen, but anyone can help.
 Everyone is super-nice.

 For more information please read the Frequently Asked Questions section of this site.
-If you ask a question that is answered there, I will not respond simply because of the amount of e-mail I receive.
-I am happy to answer all other questions.
-Note: you must contact me or Kathleen if you are looking to bring a group of nine or more.
+Note: Please contact me ahead of time if you are looking to bring a group of 9 or more.